SymptomsBy Mayo Clinic Staff

-- Located on the back, chest, neck and upper arms, which may appear lighter or darker than usual
+- Patches of skin discoloration, usually on the back, chest, neck and upper arms, which may appear lighter or darker than usual

 When to see a doctor

 See your doctor if:

 April 22, 2015

 - Your skin doesn't improve with self-care measures